Saving Our Shared Birds

 A team of scientists from the U.S. and Canada published a 2019 landmark publication in Science documenting the loss over five decades of ~ 3 billion birds spanning 303 declining species—almost one third of the breeding avifauna in the United States and Canada.
 These declines serve as an alarm call to conservation professionals, as birds are indicator species that signal the health and quality of ecosystems.
 If we can reverse bird declines, we can indirectly improve habitat quality for other organisms.
 Broad general threats to birds have been well-documented (e.g., habitat loss, anthropogenic causes of mortality, invasive species), but we need to identify species-specific causes and conservation actions to adequately address declines.
 It is urgent that we understand how, where, and when birds are limited in their annual life cycles to move forward along a path leading to sustained population stabilization and recovery.

-The eye-opening 2019 Science paper motivated key leaders in the bird conservation community to reimagine the focus and intensity of their efforts.
-The Road to Recovery Initiative (R2R) is a response to that call for action.
+The eye-opening 2019 Science paper motivated key leaders in the bird conservation community to re-imagine the focus and intensity of their efforts.
+The Road to Recovery Initiative is a response to that call for action.
 Established in 2020, R2R is developing a process for reversing bird declines that incorporates biological and social science into a systematic species-by-species approach which seeks to:

-- Understand population linkages and limiting factors causing bird declines.
+1. Understand population linkages and limiting factors causing bird declines.

-- Create targeted conservation actions for Tipping Point Species.
+2. Create targeted conservation actions for Tipping Point Species.

-- Integrate social science, environmental and social justice, and limiting factors from biological science into a plan for co-produced implementation of conservation.
+3. Integrate social science, environmental and social justice, and limiting factors from biological science into a plan for co-produced implementation of conservation.

-The Road to Recovery process is built on a commitment to science co-production among social and biological scientists, conservation decision-makers, impacted communities, and rightsholders.
+R2R process is built on a commitment to science co-production among social and biological scientists, conservation decision-makers, impacted communities, and rights holders.
 By working together throughout the process of identifying limiting factors, designing strategies to address causes of decline, implementing conservation actions, and monitoring success, the R2R community seeks to eliminate the research-to-implementation gap.
-Road to Recovery collaborates with and complements the efforts of other important bird conservation initiatives—including but not limited to Partners in Flight (PIF), North American Bird Conservation Initiative (NABCI), Central Grasslands Roadmap, Western Hemisphere Shorebird Reserve Network, Waterbird Conservation for the Americas, and the North American Waterfowl Management Plan to bring about recovery of bird species populations.
-We also seek to expand beyond traditional bird conservation partnerships to include empowered partners such as community organizations, indigenous communities, and advocacy groups focused on social or environmental justice efforts.
+R2R collaborates with and complements the efforts of other important bird conservation initiatives—including but not limited to the North American Bird Conservation Initiative (NABCI), Central Grasslands Roadmap, Western Hemisphere Shorebird Reserve Network, Waterbird Conservation for the Americas, and the North American Waterfowl Management Plan to bring about recovery of bird species populations.

 Instituting a Strategic Process to Restore Bird Populations